gabeStuk/FRC-Win-Rate-Calculator/README.md

 requires [python](https://www.python.org/downloads)

 # Note:
-if not on windows, the `py` shorthand might not work idk, but it's just running a python file after varifying pip is updated properly
+if not on windows, the `py` shorthand won't work on other OS's, but it's just running a python file after varifying pip is updated properly (so probably `python` or `python3`)